MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 ```

 The deployment files are loaded by `readJSON`, the details of which are skipped here.
 This function returns a `*map[string]interface{}`, the type used in
 constructing the metadata for the resource deployment call.
-The VM's password is also set manually on the parameters dictionary.
+The VM's password is also set manually on the deployment parameters.

 ```go
         // ...